 At my previous association, EDUCAUSE, we saw tremendous success in our online annual conference, which we started in 2009.
 Streaming live sessions, as well as providing content specifically for the online audience via interactive webinars, opened us up to new attendees, widened the scope of potential speakers and allowed for imaginative content creation.

 In regards to networking, we provided the now-classic virtual networking lounge and game room for online attendees to connect with one another, but we also experimented with robots that connected the online with the face-to-face audience at events that couldn’t be streamed.

 The lessons learned from EDUCAUSE’s online events portfolio have travelled with me to my current association, the Medical Group Management Association (MGMA), which is conducting its first synchronous online event this year.

 WHAT HAPPENS WHEN YOU OPEN THE VIRTUAL DOOR?

-Beyond the interactions between the online audience and speakers, we also learned that people attending online will host their own events, inviting colleagues from their own physical organizations to watch the sessions together, and even use some professional development funds to arrange mini receptions for their colleagues to connect and communicate.
-Watching sessions as a team under one user login also means that you get a big bang for your buck – the event experience isn’t limited to the one person whose name is on the registration list.
+Beyond the interactions between the online audience and speakers, we also learned that people attending online will host their own events, inviting colleagues from their own physical organizations to watch the sessions together and even use some professional development funds to arrange mini-receptions for their colleagues to connect and communicate.
+Watching sessions as a team under one user login also means you get a big bang for your buck – the event experience isn’t limited to the one person whose name is on the registration list.

 Overall, the insights being offered and the ideas being shared within your professional community don’t have to be trapped within the walls of a conference center.
-Going online is a way to move the conversation outside, to expand your community, and to engage and inspire new people – even at four in the morning.
+Going online is a way to move the conversation outside, to expand your community and to engage and inspire new people – even at 4 in the morning.